gmuric/avax-tweets-dataset/README.md

 1. Only English tweets are considered.
 2. The overview of our data collections are summarized below:

+3. You may consider using tools such as the Hydrator, Twarc and tweepy to rehydrate the Tweet IDs.
+For detailed instructions please see the next section.

 | Streaming collection | Account collection |
 | ---- | ---- | ---- |
 | Number of tweets      | 1,832,333 | 135,949,773 |